SietseB/GP-Tool-Wheel/readme.md

 ## Customize your wheel
 For the add-on preferences, go to `Edit` > `Preferences...` > `Add-ons` and look for `3D View: GP Tool Wheel`.
 Click on the arrow on the left.

 Here you can compose your ideal, tailor made wheel.
 Perhaps you want to change it in a kind of 'Quick favorites' menu, with only the modes and tools you often use.

-It's recommended to change the keyboard shortcut when you don't include all the modes in your wheel.
+Or assign <kbd>Tab</kbd> as shortcut, replacing the default pie menu.

 > **Circle of GP life:** defining the order of modes
 >